 The sprinkle of blue cheese was good back then but the struggle was real keeping the blue cheese crumbles on top of a tiny piece of biscuit.
 I end up with more cheese on my sheet pan than I did on my biscuit.

-WHY YOU NEED THESE BLUE CHEESE BITES IN YOUR LIFE
+WHY THESE BLUE CHEESE BITES WORK

 - If you like blue cheese, there is no other blue cheese appetizer that is going to give you this much flavor